superterrific/cms-test/src/posts/one-more-time-with-the-drafts-1.md

 ---
 I think pushing some stuff from my local disturbed the last test, let's see if this one publishes or stays drafted... fingers crossed!

+This has stayed drafted, now I'm going to change the status to draft = false.